akrishna77/QSettlers/QSettlers/index.md

 ## System Architecture Design

-A large part of this project was modifying the original JSettlers code to interface with our DQN, which required understanding the underlying architecture of JSettlers and altering it to our needs.
+A large part of this project involved modifying the original JSettlers code to interface with our DQN, which required understanding the underlying architecture of JSettlers and altering it to our needs.
 The framework of JSettlers is comprised of the following main components, all written in Java:

 **JSettlers Server:** Server that hosts the game and sends messages between clients